Brackets-Themes/Monokai/README.md

 Installation
 ---

-This extension requires Brackets Release 42 or newer.
+This extension requires Brackets Release 1.0 or newer.

 1. Open Brackets
-2. Open the extension manager
+2. Open the Extension Manager
+3. Switch to "Themes" tab
-3. Search for ‘Monokai’
+4. Search for "Monokai"
-4. Click install
+5. Click "Install"

 License
 ---